 Issue specific summary: Type: debt instruments.

 The Notes are [Fixed Rate Notes][Floating Rate Notes][Zero Coupon Notes][Dual Currency Interest Notes][Installment Notes][Dual Currency Redemption Notes][Variable Interest Rate Notes] and are in [bearer/registered] form.

 The Notes are issued as Series Number [specify Series No.].
 The Aggregate Nominal Amount of the Notes is [specify Aggregate Nominal Amount].

+Security Identification Number(s):

+[ISIN Code: []]

+[Common Code: []]

+[CUSIP: []]

+C.2 Currencies:

-Security Identification Number(s): [ISIN Code: []] [Common Code: []] [CUSIP: []] C.2 Currencies: Notes may be denominated in any currency (including, without limitation, the Euro, the Japanese yen, the New Zealand dollar, the British pound, the Swiss franc, the Chinese Renminbi and the United States dollar) subject to compliance with all applicable legal or regulatory requirements.
+Notes may be denominated in any currency (including, without limitation, the Euro, the Japanese yen, the New Zealand dollar, the British pound, the Swiss franc, the Chinese Renminbi and the United States dollar) subject to compliance with all applicable legal or regulatory requirements.
 Notes may be issued as Dual Currency Interest Notes and Dual Currency Redemption Notes.

 Issue specific summary: The Specified Currency of the Notes is [Euro][Japanese yen][New Zealand dollar][British pound][Swiss franc][Chinese Renminbi][United States dollar][specify any other currency that is applicable].
-C.5 A description of any restrictions on the free transferability BNG Bank and the Dealers have agreed certain customary restrictions on offers, sale and delivery of Notes and of the distribution of offering material in the United States of America, the European Economic Area, the United Kingdom, the Netherlands, the Republic of Italy, France, Spain, Japan, the People's Republic of China, Hong Kong and Singapore. of the Notes: Issue specific summary: U.S. Selling Restrictions: [Regulation S Category 2; TEFRA $[C^{1}/D^{2}]$ Rules applicable][TEFRA C and D Rules not applicable 3][Regulation S Category 2 and 144A; TEFRA C and D Rules not applicable].
-C.8 Description of the rights attached to the Notes: Ranking (status) The Notes constitute direct and unsecured obligations of the Issuer and rank pari passu without any preference among themselves and with all other present and future unsecured and unsubordinated obligations of the Issuer save for those preferred by mandatory operation of law.
+C.5 A description of any restrictions on the free transferability of the Notes: BNG Bank and the Dealers have agreed certain customary restrictions on offers, sale and delivery of Notes and of the distribution of offering material in the United States of America, the European Economic Area, the United Kingdom, the Netherlands, the Republic of Italy, France, Spain, Japan, the People's Republic of China, Hong Kong and Singapore.
+Issue specific summary: U.S. Selling Restrictions: [Regulation S Category 2; TEFRA [C1/D2] Rules applicable][TEFRA C and D Rules not applicable3][Regulation S Category 2 and 144A; TEFRA C and D Rules not applicable].
+C.8 Description of the rights attached to Ranking (status) the Notes: The Notes constitute direct and unsecured obligations of the Issuer and rank pari passu without any preference among themselves and with all other present and future unsecured and unsubordinated obligations of the Issuer save for those preferred by mandatory operation of law.
 Negative Pledge So long as any Notes remain outstanding the Issuer will not secure any other loan or indebtedness represented by bonds, notes or any other publicly issued debt securities which are, or are capable of being, traded or listed on any stock exchange or over-the-counter or similar securities market without securing the Notes equally and rateably with such other loan or indebtedness.
-Taxation All amounts payable (whether in respect of principal, redemption amount,
+Taxation All amounts payable (whether in respect of principal, redemption amount, interest or otherwise), in respect of the Notes, will be made free and clear of and without withholding or deduction for or on account of any present or future taxes, duties, assessments or governmental charges of whatever nature imposed or levied by or on behalf of the Netherlands or any political subdivision thereof or any authority or agency therein or thereof having power to tax, unless the withholding or deduction of such taxes, duties, assessments or governmental charges is required by law.
+In that event, subject to certain exceptions, the Issuer will pay such additional amounts as may be necessary in order that the net amounts receivable by the Holders after such withholding or deduction shall equal the respective amounts which would have been receivable in the absence of such withholding or deductions.
+Events of Default The Terms and Conditions of the Notes contain the following events of default:

-$^{^{1}}$ To be used for Bearer Notes that are issued as Permanent Global Notes or Definitive Notes, which may not be offered or sold in the United States or to U.S. persons.
+1To be used for Bearer Notes that are issued as Permanent Global Notes or Definitive Notes, which may not be offered or sold in the United States or to U.S. persons.